 To make PPC really work for you, you should be constantly looking for ways to improve the click-through rate (CTR) and conversion rate (CVR) of your ad copy.
 Most marketers make the mistake of analyzing CTR or CVR individually, but often do not blend the two measurements for a more holistic analysis.
 Our team here at Sparkroom has years of experience resulting in strong knowledge of best practices for PPC campaigns.
 Because the only way a paid search lead can convert is by clicking on an ad, our team recommends using the blended formula of conversions divided by impressions, equating to conversion per impression (CPI) to evaluate ad performance.
 This can get extremely granular, possibly looking at differences in the hundredth, thousandth or ten-thousandth percentages, but the CPI metric can go a long way in helping you optimize ad copy.

 Always room to improve, optimize and maximize

 There’s no doubt that great PPC strategy takes time and campaign management is a complex and evolving task.
 But there is always room to improve.
 As a new member of the DMS team, I am constantly amazed at the depth of knowledge of our paid search team.
 They have seen it all, and they never allow their methods to go stale.
 Our team here is brave enough to constantly question whether a tactic is still as effective and efficient as it once was, and they are courageous enough to go against the grain and stop partaking in others’ “best practices” that may not really deliver.

 If you want to learn how you can optimize your PPC campaigns and maximize your efforts further, contact the DMS team.

-More Content by Ross Bucholc
+About the AuthorFollow on Linkedin Visit Website More Content by Ross Bucholc